gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - AssemblerSourceSet should implement DependentSourceSet (has source dependencies)
 - Add source sets only to a component, have some way to describe how to include/exclude a source set
 - Some conventional location for OS specific source for a component
+- Allow encoding to specified on a source set, with default values as per java sources

 ## Compilation